aws-samples/shopfloor-connectivity/docs/README.md

 data to the configured next targets in the chain.
 The intermediate targets do pass a handler to these targets, that these targets can use to report back the results of delivering the data to their destinations.
-The data messages can either be acknowledged if the data was delivered successfully to the destination, not-acknowledged if the destination of the target was not available (e.g., due to loss of connectivity, or reported as error if the data could not be processed by the target (e.g., die to invalid data for that target).
+The data messages can either be acknowledged if the data was delivered successfully to the destination, not-acknowledged if the destination of the target was not available ,e.g. due to loss of connectivity, or reported as error if the data could not be processed by the target (e.g., die to invalid data for that target).
 The intermediate target can the take action based on the result received from the next targets in the chain.